-Statement of Policy Addressing Alcohol, Illegal Drugs, and Substance Abuse Education

-Substance abuse and its related consequences undermine the goals of academic success and civility at Holyoke Community College.
-For this reason, the college has established policies and regulations pertaining to the possession and consumption of alcoholic beverages and the possession, use, distribution and sale of illicit drugs, and paraphernalia.
+Statement of Policy Addressing Alcohol, Illegal Drugs, and Substance Abuse Education of alcoholic beverages and the possession, use, distribution and sale of illicit drugs, and paraphernalia.
 These standards conform to state and federal laws, and enhance the health, safety, property and educational interests of all members of the college community.